Renée Cheng, Professor and Associate Dean of Research

 Renée Cheng is a graduate of Harvard’s GSD and Harvard College.
 A registered architect, her professional experience includes work for Pei, Cobb, Freed and Partners and Richard Meier and Partners before founding Cheng-Olson Design.
-She taught at the University of Michigan and the University of Arizona before joining the faculty at the University of Minnesota where she is currently Head.
+She taught at the University of Michigan and the University of Arizona before joining the faculty at the University of Minnesota.
 She has been recognized for teaching excellence with numerous teaching awards and appears on national lists of influential educators.

 Her research involves documenting case studies of buildings that integrate design with emerging technologies.
 Her current work in Integrated Project Delivery (IPD) is published by the American Institute of Architects (AIA) and new research on collaborative projects by the General Services Administration (GSA) has just begun.
 Previously, she tracked large-scale projects by Frank Gehry and Associates as well as smaller scale CAD-CAM work done by firms such as SHoP Architects, A.R.O. and Tripyramid, focusing on how innovative technology drives change in both design and construction processes.
 She has widely published on these topics including editing a new chapter on Computing Technology for Architectural Graphic Standards.

 Professor Cheng has also written on the topic of architectural education in the context of emerging practices and technology.
 These writings have appeared in the 2015 GSA report on Integrated High Performing Buildings, 2006 AIA Report on Integrated Practice and the Education Summit at ACADIA in 2004.
 A recent publication published by Yale is entitled “Facing the Fact of BIM”.

 In numerous roles, she has served the ACSA and AIA as an advisor on how Integrated Practice affects the future of architectural curricular and professional practice.